BrianHicks/bytes.zone/drafts/state-transition-tables.md

 The state machine should prevent that, since there's no new state field that could create this situation.
 But it's feasible to get there either via programming (for example, by modeling the state as two independent fields) or hardware issues (for example, someone prying open the machine to leave quarters in an atypical act of vandalism.)

-Our modeling has revealed this way before we got to the code parts of our application, and the hardest part was making a table and looking for empty cells.
+Our modeling has revealed this undefined behavior way before we got to the code parts of our application, and the hardest part was making a table and looking for empty cells.
 Now I can take this same table to a stakeholder or domain expert and have a productive conversation about what they think should happen.

 I'd call that a win for just a little time spent modeling!

-(oh, and bonus: if you're using Elm, the 1-dimensional form here is probably pretty familiar.
+(oh, and bonus: if you're using Elm, the one-dimensional form here is probably pretty familiar.
 "Input, Current State, Next State, Output" does the same job as `update : msg -> model -> ( model, Cmd msg )`!)